mturczyn/about-intrinsic-nextjs/README.md

 This project has docker enabled - it contains all docker scripts (`Dockerfile` and `docker-compose`) to run this application as docker container.

+# Static assets

+In order to serve static assets, files have to be put in `public` directory of the project.
+During build process, they will be picked up and served as usual.

+One caveat is that we have locale (language) parameter in URL and custom middleware to handle that, which breaks routing for static files.
+So the name of the file needs to be included in URL pattern for the middleware to match (so custom middleware excludes route for the static file - see `middleware.ts` file).

+# Search Engine Optimization

+In order for the page to be indexed by Google, there are common steps (add `robots.txt` file, correctly create `manifest.json` file, icons - correct sizes, maskable icon, etc.).
+Also, we need to request indexing from google by going to Search Console.
+One way of doing that is to search `site:[URL of the page]` in google to see, if it has been indexed yet (and if not, there's link to help doing that).

 # Standard README for Next.js project

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).